 Keenan’s main interaction with dance is in Arena Theatre, but she also participates in the Zumba class at Wheaton.
 Liz Lengel, a senior and one of two instructors at Wheaton, describes Zumba as a “guided dance party.”
 It is fitness-based and generally includes Latin American and international styles of dance music, as well as American hip-hop.

-When asked how dance has impacted her life, Liz said that Zumba is great for one’s personal well-being and that it allows people to “gain confidence in, [the idea that these are] our bodies and movement is not something we should be ashamed of.
+When asked how dance has impacted her life, Liz said that Zumba is great for one’s personal well-being and that it allows people to “gain confidence in, our bodies and movement is not something we should be ashamed of.
 That’s so pervasive in our culture.
 Having an outlet like Zumba, I’ve just been able to see so many people come out of their shells and find so much freedom there.”

 Themes of freedom, expression and confidence rang out in every interview with these dancers.
 Sometimes dancing allows people to communicate with the Lord and sometimes, as Emma Sholtz, a freshman at Wheaton and member of Swing Club stated, it is simply an “expression of joy and a chance to just relax.”